Darkchanze/django_pc_webshop_api/README.md

 # Django PC Webshop API - Local Development

+> ⚠️ **Note:** This project’s active development is in the `deployment` branch.
+> The `main` branch is outdated and kept only for legacy reference because it is ready to be deployed on Render.

 A RESTful API for a PC Components Webshop, developed with Django REST Framework and a React Frontend.
 This version is optimized for local development.

 ## 🚀 Features